 When sanding using higher grit, your goal is just to secure that the wood surface is smoother and that wood pores are visible to absorb the wood conditioner.
 You can sand along the surface until the cut ends.

 If the wood surface becomes dull, the pores are opened and you can start conditioning it.

 Before conditioning, use the bristle brush to remove excess sanding dust.
 You can also use a cotton cloth or paper towel to ensure there’s no remaining dust from the wood.
 However, I suggest using a rag for staining wood to better wipe off dusts from the surface.

 Step #3: Condition the Wood

 Once all the dust particles are removed, apply two coats of the conditioner using a bristle brush.
 Softwoods quickly absorb the first coat of the wood conditioner and the second layer stays on the surface.
 So a few coats of the wood conditioner provide full coverage.

-Make sure that you apply wood conditioner to cover the entire wood surface and edges with wood conditioner before staining.
+Prior to staining, ensure that you thoroughly coat the entire wood surface and its edges with wood conditioner.